 Dean Guitars have a couple of mini or 3/4 size models that are a decent alternative to the Ibanez Mikro or the Mini Strat.
-The Dean Playmate EVO Junior Solid Body is one model and the other is the Dean Playmate Avalanche Mini.
+The Dean Playmate EVO Junior Solid Body is one model, and the other is the Dean Playmate Avalanche Mini.
 I haven’t been able to get my hands on an Avalanche Mini, but the EVO Mini is a pretty nice short scale instrument that would be great for most kids ages around 8 to maybe about age 11 or so.
-If they grow out of it, it would make a good travel guitar for your kids or whoever plays in your house.
-I wouldn’t go any younger than 8 years old with this guitar unless the child is big for their age, there is a bit of weight to it since it is a full body so it would probably be too heavy for a really small kid.
+If they grow out of it, it will make a good travel guitar for your kids or whoever plays in your house.
+I wouldn’t go any younger than eight years old with this guitar unless the child is big for their age, there is a bit of weight to it since it is a full body so it would probably be too heavy for a really small kid.

 If you aren’t familiar with Dean guitars, they are heavily associated with hard rock or heavy metal type of playing, I think their popularity has kind of waned in the last 10 or 15 years – you don’t generally really see a lot of Dean guitars around anymore, at least not in my area anyway.
-But since there really aren’t a lot of great quality electric options for kids, I wanted to have a look at this mini to see if it might be a good alternative.
+But since there aren’t a lot of great quality electric options for kids, I wanted to have a look at this mini to see if it might be a good alternative.

 The quality of this instrument is very impressive for the price that you are paying.
 The construction is pretty good for a made in China guitar.
-Some of these newer Chinese made models are really getting pretty decent, kind of making it hard to be a snob about the workmanship of Chinese manufacturing.
+Some of these newer Chinese made models are getting pretty decent, kind of making it hard to be a snob about the crafting of Chinese manufacturing.
 The paint job is fantastic and the finish on the neck is really slick.
 Of the models that I looked at, I couldn’t see and sharp frets or sharp edges on the fingerboard.

 Things to look out for with the Mini EVO